j-chau/math-quiz-cli/README.md

 # math-quiz-cli

-A math quiz CLI that poses math questions to the user with a time limit.
+A math quiz CLI that asks random addition and subtraction questions to be answered within a time limit.

 ## Usage